 Today’s business leader must be able to quickly analyze situations and information and critically analyze alternatives and courses of action.
-The purpose of the Augsburg MBA is to prepare students to accept greater responsibility in organizations facing this dynamic and fast-evolving business culture.
-The curriculum of the MBA gives students the ability to think critically and ethically as they face the increased challenges of a global business environment.
+The purpose of the Augsburg MBA is to prepare students to accept greater responsibility in organizations facing this dynamic , highly competitive global economy.
+The curriculum has been designed to teach students the ability to analyze data, think critically, and apply innovative solutions to complex problems.
 Quality, individual initiative, ethics, and teamwork are hallmarks of the Augsburg MBA.
 We have a commitment to continually improve students’ experiences and learning in the program.
 Our faculty is uniquely qualified to bridge theory and real-world application, giving MBA students opportunities to acquire skills and knowledge in a variety of disciplines.
-The Augsburg MBA offers students the flexibility of completing a general MBA or a specialized MBA with a concentration that matches their interests and career goals.

 Plan of Study

 Students in a cohort program model stay together as a group through the sequence of classes for the duration of the program.
 This provides a continuous, collaborative learning process.
-The cohort environment fosters a cohesive learning community where students learn from each another, mentor each other, and peer coach.
-You’ll share diverse professional expertise and experience as you work in teams on projects, case studies, presentations, and simulations, both inside and outside of class.
+The cohort environment fosters a cohesive learning community where students learn from one another, mentor each other, and develop their own career development plan based on a series of self-assessments.
+You’ll share diverse professional expertise and experience as you work in teams on projects, case studies, presentations, and Harvard Business Review simulations, both inside and outside of class.
 Working both individually and in small groups enables you to enhance your strengths, build your skills, expand your business acumen, and improve your decision-making.
-Together as a community you’ll build personal, social, and academic abilities.
+Together as a community, you’ll build personal, social, and academic abilities.

-- Course(s) must be taken at an approved, regionally-accredited institution.
+- Course(s) must be taken at an accredited institution.

 - Acceptance of core course waivers implies the student accepts the responsibility for having the essential knowledge and understanding of the core course material, and is properly prepared for any future core or elective course for which the waived course was a prerequisite.
 Academic credit is not awarded for any waived course, nor will the course appear on academic transcripts.